Geotab/sdk/src/software/guides/concepts.md

 ### Errors

-In a MultiCall, each request is run on the server in synchronously.
+In a MultiCall, each request is run on the server synchronously.
 If one fails, the error results are returned immediately and **unreached calls are not run**.
 The error results includes the index of the call in the array that the exception occurred.

 To illustrate, let's assume an array of calls (api.multicall([call-a, call-b, call-c])) where call-b is formatted incorrectly.